Su Rong

 Su Rong (苏荣 (Sū Róng); born October 1948) is a former senior regional official and politician in China.
 He began his career in his native Jilin, and successively served as Chinese Communist Party Committee Secretary of Qinghai, Gansu, and Jiangxi provinces.
 In March 2013, he became one of the vice-chairmen of the Chinese People's Political Consultative Conference (CPPCC).

-In 2014, Su was subject to a probe by the Chinese Communist Party's anti-graft watchdog for "disciplinary violations", which led to criminal charges.
+In 2014, Su was subject to a probe by the Central Commission for Discipline Inspection for "disciplinary violations", which led to criminal charges.
 He was sentenced to life in prison for accepting a "massive amount of bribes".
 He is one of the highest-ranking officials to come under investigation for graft since Xi Jinping became General Secretary of the Chinese Communist Party in 2012.

 Life and career in Jilin

 Su Rong was born 1948 in Taonan (formerly Tao'an County), Baicheng prefecture, in Northeast China's Jilin province.
 In 1968 he began working as an accountant in Najin Commune of Tao'an.
 He joined the Chinese Communist Party in January 1970.

 In 1974, Su became the deputy Communist Party chief of Najin Commune, and later party chief.
 Starting in 1980 he served as deputy party chief of Tao'an County, party chief of Fuyu County, deputy party chief and then party chief of Baicheng prefecture.
 In 1989 he became the party chief of Siping prefecture-level city, and from 1995 until 1998 he was the party chief of Yanbian Korean Autonomous Prefecture.
 Starting in 1996 he concurrently served as deputy party chief of Jilin province, a position he held until 2001.
 From 1994 to 1997 he studied at Jilin University on a part-time basis, receiving a master's degree in economics.